Advanced Certified Product Owner (A-CSPO)

 Advanced Certified Scrum Product Owner - A-CSPO® FAQs

-A-CSPO® or Advanced Certified Scrum Product Owner is the next step on your learning journey after you earned your CSPO.
-Through the course you will improve your skills as a Product Owner in the areas of PO Core Competencies, purpose and strategy, empathizing with customers and users, product assumption validation, techniques for working with the product backlog and much more.
+A-CSPO® or Advanced Certified Scrum Product Owner is the next step on your learning journey after you earned your CSPO certification.
+Through the course product owners and product managers will improve their skills in the areas of product ownership Core Competencies, agile practices, purpose and strategy, empathizing with customers and users, product assumption validation, techniques for working with the product backlog and much more.
+This course and experience also prepares you for your next step - the CSP-PO Certification.

-Yes, you have to have a CSPO® on file to process the A-CSPO®.
-Once the A-CSPO® is processed we can then move forward with CSP-PO®.
-You have enough experience but you also need to update your profile with Scrum Alliance including your work history AND – on your job entry there is a checkbox at the bottom that says PATH TO CSP – you need to check that box and enter your Scrum experience there in order for the certifications to process.
+Yes, you have to have a CSPO on file to process the A-CSPO.
+Once the A-CSPO® is processed we can then move forward with CSP-PO Certification.
+You have enough months of experience and you will also need to update your membership profile with Scrum Alliance including your work history AND – on your job entry there is a checkbox at the bottom that says PATH TO CSP – you need to check that box and enter your Scrum experience reflecting your continuous learning there in order for the certifications to process.

-People who work diligently generally finish the individual courses in 4-6 weeks.
-It’s self-paced so it depends on how diligently you work.
+People who work diligently generally finish their A-CSPO training in 4-6 weeks.
+It's self-paced, so it depends on how diligently you work.
 I have mentoring sessions weekly twice a week and a minimum of 4 are required to complete the course work.

-The learning experience goes deeper since there is no time constraint.
-This gives you time to practice what you learned with your team before trying to grasp another concept.
+This Advanced Certified Scrum Product Owner training provides deep learning experience since there is no time constraint.
+This gives you time to master agile practices and put to use what you learned with your Scrum Team before trying to grasp another concept.
 This way helps you retain more of the learning you gain.
-Also, 8 hours live with a qualified mentor where you can bring the problems and challenges you are having in your real world and get help.
-Also, it includes up to 8 hours of live mentoring sessions with a qualified mentor where you can bring the problems and challenges you are having in your real world to get help.
+Also, the training includes 8 hours of live virtual sessions with a qualified mentor where you can bring the problems and challenges you are having in your real world and get help.
+Also, it includes up to 8 hours of live virtual sessions with a qualified mentor where you can bring the problems and challenges you are having in your real world to get help.

 Due to technical limitations, all courses listed on the SA website show as two-day course.
 However, this course is self paced and the live mentoring sessions are scheduled by you as best fits your schedule.
 So, you can start the coursework immediately and meet with your mentor as soon as you are ready.

 During live mentoring sessions, the group builds the backlog of topics to discuss.
-Please come prepared with any questions, challenges, or situations you would like thought partnership and mentoring for.
+While there is no formal pre- or post-course work, please come prepared with any questions, challenges, or situations you would like thought partnership and mentoring for.

 Yes, there are mentoring sessions options that work for all timezones worldwide.